indkhan/SpaceX-Launches/README.md

 # SpaceX-Launches
-Websites about the website launches
+Websites about all the spacex launches with their date and other detail